Commando-Brando/SecondBrain/Second_Brain/Books/SWE Guidebook/Chapter 1 SWE Career Fundamentals.md

 People and groups with an interest in a project's outcome (Page 257)

+What is a strategic stakeholder?
+People or teams who you want to keep in the loop about a project, who can often help unblock upstream dependencies.
+(Page 259)

 What are upstream dependencies?
 Your team's project dependencies that y'all rely on to complete your project Page(259)